PSeitz/flexineering/content/posts/binggan.md

 Then it pulls the hood over its head, grabs the strings, and *tightens them*, so you can only see the mouth speaking:

-* “Running one benchmark to completion and then the next?
+* "Running one benchmark to completion and then the next?
 That’s cute.
-Let’s **interleave** them so cache effects don’t turn your results into… whatever *that* was.”
+Let’s **interleave** them so cache effects don’t turn your results into a wheel of fortune."
-* “Also: your stack doesn’t start at some divine, stable offset.
-It starts wherever process startup details leave it today (argv/env included — yes, even stuff like `USER=...`).
+* "Also: your stack doesn’t start at some divine, stable offset.
+It starts wherever process startup details leave it today argv/env included — yes, even your user name (root, right?).
 So yeah: **stack offset randomization**.
 (Seeded by a very scientific die roll: +1.)”
-* “And because CPUs are tiny chaos machines with opinions, here’s a **cache trasher** to reduce cache carry-over between runs.”
+* "And because CPUs with all their caches are tiny chaos machines, here’s a **cache trasher** to reduce cache carry-over between runs."
-* “And for my next trick: I’m going to annoy your CPU’s Branch Prediction Unit, because otherwise you may end up benchmarking ‘how fast the CPU learned your pattern’ rather than your code.
+* "And for my next trick: I’m going to annoy your CPU’s Branch Prediction Unit, because otherwise you may end up benchmarking ‘how fast the CPU learned your pattern’ rather than your code.
 Hence: **BPU trasher**.
 Crown jewel.
 Cutting-edge.
-Also extremely dumb if you look at the implementation.”
+Also extremely dumb if you look at the implementation."

 Then Binggan slaps `perf` on the table: